 MEGAN STEINMAN is an independent curator, writer, and producer with over 20 years of experience in the arts, entertainment and culture industries.
 She is currently the Director of The Underground Museum in Los Angeles.

 Megan has organized exhibitions, art installations and events at institutions around the world, including Dolby Gallery, Museo Pecci Milano, Sonos Studio Los Angeles, the Santa Monica Museum of Art, District Berlin, ICA Boston, the MAK Center for Art and Architecture, Los Angeles Contemporary Exhibitions (LACE), and the Los Angeles County Museum of Art (LACMA).
 Her public programs include a live software-art workshop with Casey Reas and UCLA's Design Media Arts department and “Transmission of Trio A” with Yvonne Rainer.

 She has written for several artist publications and exhibition catalogs, including Edges of the Experiment by Marie-Josè Jongerius (2014, Fw: Books Amsterdam) and Dance/Draw at ICA Boston (2011, Hatje Cantz).
 Her published thesis, “The Kinesthetic Citizen: Dance and Critical Art Practices” (2011), examines the kinesthetic experience of six contemporary dance-based art works through the lens of political and spatial theories in order to locate political empathy in everyday movement, social encounters and lived experiences.

 Megan holds a Master of Public Art Studies from the University of Southern California Roski School of Fine Art.
-Prior to graduate school, Megan was the Creative Director for Capitol Records in Los Angeles.
-From 2000-2004, she was the chief researcher, producer and artist liaison for photographer Annie Leibovitz’s book “American Music.”
+Prior to graduate school, she was the Creative Director for Capitol Records.
+From 2000-2004, Megan was the chief researcher, producer and artist liaison for photographer Annie Leibovitz’s book “American Music.”

 Publication images by Suzanne Strong.